CPD training: your path to career success

 - Professional activity: local AAT branch meetings, AAT events, career events, membership of an accounting or finance interest group, mentoring, networking.

-- Formal/educational: AAT mastercourses, courses and conferences, e-learning modules, studying towards other qualifications, research, writing articles/papers/blog posts.
+- Formal/educational: AAT masterclasses and webinars, studying towards other qualifications, research, writing articles/papers/blog posts.

 - Self-directed learning: AAT webinars, podcasts, reading or research into relevant topics – books, journals, online articles, using social media as a source of finance and accounting news, voluntary work.